‘… the joy of the Lord is your strength.’Nehemiah 8: 10

-Written by An anonymous author« Previous Day Today Next Day »
+Written by Diana Dunn from the UK« Previous Day Today Next Day »